WLVI: CW affiliation and Sunbeam purchase

 On January 24, 2006, CBS Corporation and Time Warner's Warner Bros.
-Entertainment (the division that operated The WB) announced that they would dissolve UPN and The WB, and combine UPN and The WB's most popular programs alongside new series on a newly created network, The CW, which launched September 18, 2006.
+Entertainment (the division that operated The WB) announced that they would dissolve UPN and The WB, and combine their most popular programs alongside new series on a newly created network, The CW, which launched September 18, 2006.
 The network signed 10-year affiliation agreements with 16 of Tribune's 19 WB affiliates, including WLVI, even though CBS owned WSBK.